jeshraghian/snntorch/docs/snntorch.rst

 By default, PyTorch's autodifferentiation tools are unable to calculate the analytical derivative of the spiking neuron graph.
 The discrete nature of spikes makes it difficult for ``torch.autograd`` to calculate a gradient that facilitates learning.
 :mod:`snntorch` overrides the default gradient by using :mod:`snntorch.LIF.Heaviside`.
+Alternative options exist in :mod:`snntorch.surrogate`.

 At present, the neurons available in :mod:`snntorch` include: